-In practice, attorneys in Michigan refer to custody in terms of “physical” and “legal” custody; however, the law only defines “joint custody.”
+In practice, there are two types of child custody.
+Attorneys in Michigan refer to custody in terms of “physical” and “legal” custody; however, the law only defines “joint custody.”

 Physical custody refers to the amount of parenting time each parent will have.

-Legal custody involves decision making regarding the major decisions in a kid’s life, including their education, medical treatment, and religious training.
+Legal custody involves decision-making regarding the major decisions in a kid’s life:

 When the parents who share joint legal custody cannot agree on a major decision, the judge will ultimately make the decision.